ecere/dggal/README.md

 ### Equal-Area DGGRSs based on Icosahedral Projections (aperture 3 and 7 Hexagonal, aperture 4 and 9 Axis-Aligned Rhombic)

-All of these Icosahedral DGGRSs achieve equal-area on the WGS84 ellipsoid, and are oriented with a first vertex of the icosahedron positioned at authalic latitude of _atan(φ)_ (where φ is the golden ratio), and longitude 11.20°E, with second vertex due North, resulting in only one vertex / pentagon on land.
+All of these Icosahedral DGGRSs achieve equal-area on the WGS84 ellipsoid, and are oriented with a first vertex of the icosahedron positioned at authalic latitude of _arctan(φ)_ (where φ is the golden ratio), and longitude 11.20°E, with second vertex due North, resulting in only one vertex / pentagon on land.
 Each of the 12 pentagons occupies 5/6th the area of a hexagon at the same refinement level.

 _WARNING: The aperture 7 hexagonal grids are still experimental; sub-zones are not yet implemented for them._